HernandezEduin/MINERVA_tensorflow/README.md

 # KGQA Adapted MINERVA
-Meandering In Networks of Entities to Reach Verisimilar Answers *for Knowledge Graph Question Answering*
+Meandering In Networks of Entities to Reach Verisimilar Answers *for Knowledge Graph Question Answering* (KGQA)

 This repository is an anonymized evaluation-only release for the double-blind review process.
-It contains the code, configs, preprocessed data, and pretrained checkpoints needed to evaluate the provided models.
+It contains the code and configs.
+The preprocessed datasets and pretrained checkpoints are available at [Kaggle](https://www.kaggle.com/models/anonymousexpert/minerva-kgqa).

 ## Review Notice